 S690QL and S960QL

 S690QL and S960QL are structural HSLA steels processed through quenching and tempering to deliver exceptional strength.
-Although these HSLA steels are not designed primarily for ballistic use, they serve as the main structural material in many armoured, tactical, and support vehicles.
+As a result, although they are not designed primarily for ballistic use, they serve as the main structural material in many armoured, tactical, and support vehicles.

 Properties: